shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### Enchanting Enhancement

 Starting at 3rd level, you learn to imbue your forged creations with elemental powers.
-When you are forging weapons, you may spend an extra 10 minutes at the forge to add damage equal to your proficiency bonus from your choice of acid, cold, fire, lightning or poison.
+When you are forging weapons, you may spend an extra 10 minutes at the forge to add damage equal to your proficiency bonus from your choice of acid, cold, fire, lightning, or poison.
 Additionally, when forging armor, you may add +2 resistance to any one of the previously listed damage types to your current AC.

 The effects of this feature last for 1 day.
 The effects of this feature do not stack when used on the same equipment twice, before the effect wears off.

 ### Moderate Enhancement

 Starting at 7th level, your enhancement abilities have improved significantly.
-When you are forging weapons, you may spend an extra 10 minutes at the forge to add additional damage equal to your proficiency bonus from your choice of acid, cold, fire, lightning or poison.
+When you are forging weapons, you may spend an extra 10 minutes at the forge to add additional damage equal to your proficiency bonus from your choice of acid, cold, fire, lightning, or poison.
 Additionally, when forging armor, you may add +3 resistance to any one of the previously listed damage types to your current AC.

 The effects of this feature last for 2 days.
 The effects of this feature do not stack when used on the same equipment twice, before the effect wears off.

 ### Greater Enchantment

 Starting at 11th level, you learn to add more enchantments to your forged creations.
-In addition to acid, cold, fire, lightning or poison, you may now add force, necrotic, psychic, radiant or thunder damage equal to your proficiency bonus to your forged weapons.
+In addition to acid, cold, fire, lightning, or poison, you may now add force, necrotic, psychic, radiant, or thunder damage equal to your proficiency bonus to your forged weapons.
 Additionally, when forging armor, you may add +4 resistance to any one of the previously listed damage types to your AC.

 The effects of this feature last for 2 days.
 The effects of this feature do not stack when used on the same equipment twice, before the effect wears off.

 ### Supreme Enhancement

 Starting at 15th level, by this time your enhancing skills have improved exponentially.
-In addition to acid, cold, fire, lightning or poison, you may now add force, necrotic, psychic, radiant or thunder damage equal to your proficiency bonus to your forged weapons.
+In addition to acid, cold, fire, lightning, or poison, you may now add force, necrotic, psychic, radiant, or thunder damage equal to your proficiency bonus to your forged weapons.
 Additionally, when forging armor, you may add +4 resistance to any one of the previously listed damage types to your AC.

 The effects of this feature are permanent.
 The effects of this feature do not stack when used on the same equipment twice.